mansimov/text2image/README.md

 Code for paper [Generating Images from Captions with Attention](http://arxiv.org/abs/1511.02793) by Elman Mansimov, Emilio Parisotto, Jimmy Ba and Ruslan Salakhutdinov; ICLR 2016.

-Generate image blobs from captions.
+We introduce a model that generates image blobs from natural language descriptions.
+The proposed model iteratively draws patches on a canvas, while attending to the relevant words in the description.

 ### Getting Started